Home Car Services Stop wasting time with tire kickers and focus on the prospects that...

 What are tire kickers?

-A tire-kicker is someone who visits a retail store and asks to see an item or product but does not buy it.
-Tire kickers are people who visit a retail store and ask to see an item or product but do not buy it.
+A tire-kicker visits a retail store and asks to see an item or product but does not buy it.
+Tire kickers visit a retail store and ask to see an item or product but do not buy it.
 They tend to browse through the store and then leave.

 Tire kicker synonym

 A tire-kicker takes an excessive amount of time to make a decision.
 They are hesitant to commit and sometimes create roadblocks for others.
-If you want to get ahead in your career, you need to be a tire kicker.
+You need to be a tire kicker to get ahead in your career.

 Things you should keep in your Mind